nystudio107/craft-vite/docs/docs/index.md

     {{ craft.vite.script("/src/js/app.ts") }}
 ```

 Note that Vite automatically also supports the direct linking to TypeScript (as in the above example), JSX, and other files via plugins.
-You just link directly to them, that's it.
+You just link directly to them, that’s it.

 #### Development